Welcome to your Biomedical Science course

 Semester one activities

-In your first few weeks at Staffordshire University, you’ll dive straight into the heart of biomedical science.
+In your first few weeks at University of Staffordshire, you’ll dive straight into the heart of biomedical science.
 You’ll spend significant time in our state-of-the-art laboratories, learning essential practical competencies that are crucial for your future career.

 Alongside this hands-on experience, you’ll get up to speed with your initial modules: